JeonHR/OTP_Tracking/README.md

   - Implementing environmental settings through system control
 - Studying the logging system
   - Recorded logs allow for quick troubleshooting
-- Create an infinite loop for checking the Equipments
+- Create conditional statements for checking the execution condition
-  - overcome the time limits of windows scheduler through a loop system
+  - detected the image pop-up through pyautogui import
+  - Formed a step-by-step condition for executing a program
-  - reduce the cpu usage by returning the result of false
+- Improve the understanding of Windows scheduler's systems
--
+  - Learn about setting the Windows scheduler
+  - Debugging on the cause of error in windows scheduler